 \subsection{Continuous Momentum Measurement}

 In this section we consider a backaction evading model achieved by approaching a quantum non-demolition measurement of momentum, where we continuously monitor the momentum rather than the position of an optomechanical system using single-mode squeezed light.
-Momentum is effectively a QND variable while working in the free particle limit \cite{braginsky1980quantum}.
-In our model, the light interacts directly with the momentum of the movable mirror in the system above rather than the position.
-Thus the interaction Hamiltonian is dependent on the momentum $p$ of the system,
+Momentum is effectively a QND variable while working in the free particle limit~\cite{braginsky1980quantum}.

+In our model, the light quadratures interact directly with the mechanical momentum, which is proportional to the velocity of the movable mirror in the system rather than its position.
+Thus, the interaction Hamiltonian is dependent on the momentum $p$ of the mechanical system,

 where $G^\prime$ is the optomechanical coupling strength in units of frequency over momentum.
-While this interaction cannot be directly generated by the single-sided optomechanical cavity discussed in the last section, there are some practical designs of optomechanical systems as described in the set-up of \cite{ghosh2020backaction}, as well as particular electromechanical couplings which essentially showcase the type of interaction described in Eq. \ref{momentum_int}.
-Furthermore, two-mode squeezed light can enable an experimental realization for a momentum measurement as described in Fig. \ref{fig:cavity} where the twin beams of two-mode squeezed light counter propagate through a bowtie cavity.
-We focus the remainder of this section on the benefits of a momentum based interaction and we do not consider its practical implementation any further.
-For the interaction Hamiltonian in Eq. \ref{momentum_int}, the Heisenberg-Langevin equations of motion are
+While this interaction cannot be directly generated by the single-sided optomechanical cavity discussed in the last section, there are practical designs of optomechanical systems, such as those described in~\cite{ghosh2020backaction}, as well as electromechanical couplings \cite{richman2023general} that showcase the type of interaction described in Eq.~(\ref{momentum_int}).
+Furthermore, one possible system for a velocity measurement is a bowtie cavity, for which the two-mode squeezed light can be used to enable an experimental realization for a momentum measurement, as shown schematically in Fig.~\ref{fig:bowtie-cavity}, with the modes of the two-mode squeezed light counter propagating through a bowtie cavity with a pair of synchronously driven mirrors.
+The position of the mirrors with respect to each other does not change; however, the mirrors experience a velocity that does not cancel out and thus can be observed.
+We show that this velocity- and thus momentum-based measurement combined with squeezed light demonstrates a method for combining shot noise reduction below the SQL with a QND measurement.

+We focus the remainder of this section on the benefits of a momentum based interaction and do not consider its practical implementation any further.
+For the interaction Hamiltonian given in Eq.~(\ref{momentum_int}), the Heisenberg-Langevin equations of motion take the form